-- Techniques must be executed in a controlled manner, but with non-injurious force. - -Clear and clean techniques are scored, but no wiping techniques or pushed fist techniques. - Athletes cannot receive a warning and a point for a technique at the same time. - Athletes cannot score points if the technique leads to an illegal violation.
+- Techniques must be executed in a controlled manner, but with non-injurious force. - Clear and clean techniques are scored, but no wiping techniques or pushed fist techniques. - Athletes cannot receive a warning and a point for a technique at the same time. - Athletes cannot score points if the technique leads to a violation of the rules.

-25.17 Warnings and disqualification - Warnings are issued:
+40.17 Warnings and disqualification - Warnings are issued:

-- 1. for unauthorised contact
+- 1.) for unauthorized contact

-- 2. for blind techniques
+- 2.) for blind techniques

-- 3. when a technique poses a danger to the opponent or oneself
+- 3.) when a technique poses a danger to the opponent or oneself

-- 4. when illegal techniques are used
+- 4.) when illegal techniques are used

-- 5. for unsportsmanlike behaviour
+- 5.) for unsportsmanlike conduct

-- 6. when speaking during the fight
+- 6.) when speaking during the fight

-- 7. not being able to defend yourself
+- 7.) not being able to defend yourself

-- 8. trying to avoid the fight
+- 8.) trying to avoid the fight

-- 9. when your back is deliberately turned all the time
+- 9.) when your back is deliberately turned all the time

-- 10. deliberate touching for the purpose of an unauthorised technique
+- 10.) deliberate touching for the purpose of an unauthorized technique

-- 11. deliberately leaving the fighting area
+- 11.) deliberately leaving the fighting area

-- 12. The Referee, in consultation with the Judges, may prevent an athlete from continuing at any time if the athlete appears to be unfit or unable to defend himself or poses a danger to himself or others (RSC or disqualification)
+- 12.)
+The Referee, in consultation with the Judges, may prevent an athlete from continuing at any time if athlete appears to be unfit or unable to defend himself or poses a danger to himself or others (RSC or disqualification)

-- 13. Any other technique that the HKR and SKR deem unqualified or dangerous warrants a warning.
+- 13.)
+Any other technique that the HKR and SKR deem unqualified or dangerous warrants a warning.

-25.17.1 Warnings are given as follows:
+40.17.1 Warnings are given as follows:

-1st official warning

-2nd official warning & 1 point minus (= 5 hits FOR the opponent / clicker)

-3rd official warning & 1 point minus (= 5 hits FOR the opponent / clicker)

-4. official warning & disqualification
+- 1. Official warning - 2.
+Official warning & 1 point minus (= 5 hits FOR the opponent / clicker) - 3.
+Official warning & 1 point minus (= 5 hits FOR the opponent/clicker) - 4.
+Official warning & disqualification

-Depending on the nature of the offence, the Referee, in consultation with the Judges & Supervisor, may disqualify at any time for a gross offence.
+Depending on the nature of the offense, the Referee, in consultation with the Judges & Supervisor, may disqualify at any time for a gross violation.

-25.18.
-Injuries/ regulation - If the competitor is unable to continue due to an authorised hit that results in an injury, the fight is automatically considered lost for the injured party.
+40.18.
+Injuries/Regulation - If the competitor unable to continue due to an authorized hit that results an injury, the fight is automatically considered lost for the injured party.
 Medical time is permitted for a maximum of one round = 2 minutes.
-However, if the injury is caused by an infringement of the rules or prohibited / unsportsmanlike contact, the perpetrator must be penalised (e.g. minus point or disqualification).
-In this case, BOTH are eliminated from the competition.
+However, if the injury is caused by an infringement of the rules or prohibited / unsportsmanlike contact, the perpetrator must be penalized (e.g. minus point or disqualification).
+In this case, BOTH are from the competition.

-25.19.
-Results / Rankings
+40.19.
+Results / Scores